1. Lord Wellesley became Governor-General of India in ___________.

 Explanation: Scindia was forced to sign the Alliance after defeat in 1803.

-32. The Subsidiary Alliance was described as a “policy of isolation” for Indian rulers because:
+32. The Subsidiary Alliance was described as a “policy of isolation” for Indian rulers because___________.

 A) They could not form alliances with other states